Marv-11/YOLOV5-Flask-Cavities-Detection/README.md

 Shatha Alkhudhuri

 ## Trained Model Code
-For the code of the trained model, you can find it on Google Colab.
+For the code of the trained model, you can find it on Google Colab : https://colab.research.google.com/drive/1tXTDmrAe-5UZQvTC059lnLTnQ8rvt_DA?usp=sharing

 ## References
 * YOLOv5 - Load YOLOv5 from PyTorch Hub.